We haven’t received your payment for overdue taxes. We intend to seize your property or rights to property. You must contact us immediately.

 Answers to common questions

-What happens if I don’t respond to this letter or don’t pay?
+What happens if I don’t respond to this notice of letter or don’t pay?

-We can attach a levy to your wages or bank accounts up to the amount owed to the Service.
-We may also take enforced collection action to collect the amount including the filing of a Notice of Federal Tax Lien.
-A lien is a public notice to your creditors that the government has a right to your interests in your current assets and any assets you acquire after we file the lien.
-It can affect your ability to get credit.
+We can attach a levy to your wages or bank accounts up to the amount owed.
+We may also file a Notice of Federal Tax Lien.
+A lien is a public notice to your creditors that the government has a right to your interests in your current assets and any assets you acquire after we file the lien; it can affect your ability to get credit.

 What kinds of property can the IRS levy?